CraigB73/nutty-math/README.md

 <img src="Screenshot 2023-11-16 at 10.20.17.png" alt="Screenshot" width="300" height="200">

 Once you completed you challenge you will be asked to play again.
-At anytime you can press the "Home" button whick will take you back to the "Homepage" and reset the game.
+At anytime you can press the "Home" button which will take you back to the "Homepage" and reset the game.

 <img src="Screenshot 2023-11-12 at 20.24.39.png" alt="Screenshot" width="400" height="100">